awsdocs/aws-codepipeline-user-guide/doc_source/connections-bitbucket.md

 1. Choose one of the following\.
    + Choose to create a pipeline\.
 Follow the steps in *Create a Pipeline* to complete the first screen and choose **Next**\.
 On the **Source** page, under **Source Provider**, choose **Bitbucket**\.
 ![\[Console screenshot showing the Add source stage dialog box with Bitbucket chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/bitbucket-add-source.png)![\[Console screenshot showing the Add source stage dialog box with Bitbucket chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the Add source stage dialog box with Bitbucket chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
-![\[Console screenshot showing the Add source stage dialog box with Bitbucket Cloud chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/bitbucket-add-source-edit.png)![\[Console screenshot showing the Add source stage dialog box with Bitbucket Cloud chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the Add source stage dialog box with Bitbucket Cloud chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
    + Choose to edit an existing pipeline\.
 Choose **Edit**, and then choose **Edit stage**\.
 Choose to add or edit your source action\.
 On the **Edit action** page, under **Action name**, enter the name for your action\.
 In **Action provider**, choose **Bitbucket**\.

 1. Do one of the following: